gauravshelangia/large-file-processor/readme.md

     like s3, then download that file to local storage, do the ingestion and delete file.
     4. Error handling in case of failure from DB.
 2. DB init can be added to the mysql build.
+3. Processing very large file
+    1. Divide the big files in chunks and then process individual chunks